Juan Milton Samuel

 Samuel didn't work out at all with the Mets, who traded him to the Los Angeles Dodgers after the 1989 season for Mike Marshall and Alejandro Pena.
 The Dodgers put him back at second base, full-time, in 1991 and he was once again an All-Star Second Basemen.
 He then slipped into the role of utility player for several clubs in the second half of his 16-year career.
 In Juan's final major league game, September 26, 1998, he pinch ran, stole third base and scored the winning run for the Toronto Blue Jays over the Detroit Tigers in the 13th inning of a 5-4 Blue Jays win.
 That date was also the last game for Dennis Eckersley, Jim Eisenreich and Bob Tewksbury... among others.
 Samuel is one of only a handful of players of his generation who retired with 100+ career doubles, triples, home runs and stolen bases, joining Hall of Famers Robin Yount and George Brett.
 Tim Raines is one of the few others; in fact, Samuel and Raines appeared on a 1987 Fleer baseball card together titled, "Doubles and Triples", and it was Raines' record for stolen bases as a rookie that Samuel broke in 1984.
 The two were often compared in the 1980s, but Raines was a much more patient batter, drawing a huge number of walks while striking out relatively little, while Samuel had more home run power.

-Shortly after his playing career ended, Samuel joined the Detroit Tigers coaching staff in 1999, initially as first base coach and later as third base coach.
+Shortly after his playing career ended, Samuel joined the Detroit Tigers coaching staff in 1999, initially as first base coach, He switched to third base on April 9, 2002 after manager Phil Garner was fired.
 He remained in the job through four managers and the complete descent of the Tigers into baseball purgatory in 2003 and saw the club return to mediocrity in 2005.
 The following year, he made his managerial debut as skipper of the Binghamton Mets and after the season, he joined the Baltimore Orioles as the team's third base coach.

 Like some other contemporary talents who seemed to have more athleticism than baseball smarts (Alfredo Griffin, Ozzie Guillen), Samuel seems to be forging a respectable career as a teacher of younger players, both as a coach and as a minor league manager.